What is TMJ Therapy®

 Click here to read more and to buy

-Alternatively visit our Find A Therapist Page and view our Professional Register of TMJ Therapists® and Practitioners today!
+Alternatively for in person consultation visit our Find A Therapist Page and view our Professional Register of TMJ Therapists® and Practitioners today!

 What is TMJ Therapy®?

-In 2000, after qualifying in massage, and with almost 20 years experience as a dental professional, Tracey Kiernan combined her knowledge and experience to create her unique TMJ Therapy® protocol.
+In 2000, after qualifying in massage, and with almost 20 years experience as a qualified RDN, Tracey Kiernan combined her knowledge of soft tissue work and experience as a dental nurse to create her TMJ Therapy® protocol.

 Treating clients on referral from her dental surgeon, Tracey developed and refined her work over years of clinical practice.
 In 2005 she wrote her first 1 day introductory training course and the rest as they say is history.

-Since then, her highly effective treatment protocol has been taught to hundreds of therapists in the UK, Ireland, Europe, USA and Australia who are helping relieve symptoms in 1-6 treatments.
+Since then, her treatment protocol has been taught to hundreds of therapists in the UK, Ireland, Europe, USA and Australia

-This gentle, yet highly effective approach has been helping people for almost 20 years.
+This gentle, soft tissue approach has been helping people for over 25 years.

-The protocol is made up of a unique blend of bodywork techniques, developed by Tracey herself in clinical practice.
+The protocol is made up of a blend of soft tissue bodywork techniques, developed by Tracey in clinical practice.

-With this in mind she developed her protocol further so that TMJ Therapists® are trained in a range of effective massage and myofascial techniques addressing not just the TMJ but the body as a whole.
+With this in mind she developed her protocol further so that TMJ Therapists® are trained in a range of effective massage and other advanced soft tissue techniques aimed at addressing not just the TMJ but the body as a whole.

 Are you a Bodywork Therapist or

-Dental Professional who would like to work in this specialised field of bodywork?
+Dental Professional who would like to work in this field of bodywork?

-The Advanced Diploma in TMJ Therapy® is an in depth ONLINE and in person professional training event suitable for both experienced bodyworkers AND those who wish to qualify in this work.
+The Advanced Diploma in TMJ Therapy® is an in depth ONLINE and optional in person professional training event suitable for both experienced bodyworkers, dental professonals and allied health professionals.

 This fully accredited and insurable qualification is open to anyone who would like to learn how to help those with TMJ.
-Recognised by all professional organisations and insurers.
+Recognised by professional organisations including the Federation Of Holistic Therapists (FHT) and insurers including:

 Why A Full Body Approach To Treatment?

-In his renowned book Anatomy Trains Tom Myers confirms that direct fascial lines connect the TMJ through the deep front line.
+In his book Anatomy Trains Tom Myers tells us that direct fascial lines connect the TMJ through the deep front line.

 James Earls, respected author, and co-author with Tom Myers ( Born to Walk, Fascial Release For Structural Balance) global teacher (Anatomy Trains, Born to Walk) and fascial expert contributed the following in a full article on the importance of the TMJ written for Tracey in 2018: